anthobarbarich/paradisecity/content/practical.md

       ![null](/images/uploads/tableau.png)
     question: BUSES
   - answer: >-
-      This year we're working with our partner Brussels Airport who will provide electric shuttle busses that will bring you from the **Brussels Airport train station** to our doors.
+      This year we're working with our partner **Brussels Airport** who will provide electric shuttle busses that will bring you from the **Vilvoorde train station** to our doors.
+The return shuttles will bring you to **Brussels Airport train station**.

       ![null](/images/uploads/tableau-–-3.png)